ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

             // . . .
         ```

         The authorization state (that may contain token information) will be updated with responses received from the authorization server and cleared out on errors.
-It can be changed in the app code and also in the AppAuth SDK internally.
-The authorization state can also be serialized and saved in a user specific storage, being preserved between app launches; then, every time the state changes the persistent storage will need to be updated.
+It can be changed in the app code and also internally in the AppAuth SDK.
+The authorization state can also be serialized and saved in a user specific storage, being preserved between app launches.
+Then, every time the state changes, the persistent storage will need to be updated.

         First, we will add another property to the main class to specify the key under which the authorization state will be stored: